 Though we had affixed the photograph on the Miscellaneous Services form, we still provided an extra photograph for each of us.
 When we got our certified PoA back later from the VFS, they returned these photos indicating that they were extra and not needed.
 Nonetheless, more is better.

 - Signed Document Attestation checklist

 Both my wife and I signed the checklist and also provided our Indian passport numbers on the second page of the checklist.
 Another confusing point came here.
-On the checklist it was mentioned that “Debit cards are not accepted for postal applications“.
-It was a strange statement given that everyone doesn’t have credit card.
+On the checklist, it was mentioned that “Debit cards are not accepted for postal applications“.
+It was a strange statement given that everyone doesn’t have a credit card.
 But after a call with VFS, it became clear that the checklist was not updated and they indeed accept Mastercard or Visa debit cards for postal applications.
 So I filled in the debit card details and signed it.

 You can provide MasterCard or Visa debit card details in the credit card authorisation section of the Document Attestation checklist if you are sending documents via post, even though mentioned otherwise.

 Next, I went to the local post office and sent the document set to the VFS Melbourne via Express Post.
 I was worried that the VFS might ask me for some more documents.
 Gladly my fears were unfounded and I received the VFS attested Power of Attorney within a week.

 A word about the VFS SMS facility – it’s not worth the money.
 I got a couple of messages about the processing of the application and dispatch of the parcel, however, didn’t receive any tracking number.
 Plus, I didn’t opt for SMS service because I didn’t find a way to opt for it in the application.
 However, VFS, on its own, decided to opt for it and charge me.
 Not fair!

 5. Sending the Power Of Attorney to India